 Jodie Ward is the Director of the Australian Facility for Taphonomic Experimental Research (AFTER) and an Associate Professor in the Centre for Forensic Science at the University of Technology Sydney.
-In addition, she is the Forensic DNA Identification Specialist for the Forensic & Analytical Science Service at NSW Health Pathology, specialising in the nuclear and mitochondrial DNA testing of compromised human remains.
-This unique Joint Appointment sees her lead the research, development and application of forensic human identification techniques for missing persons casework in Australia.
+In addition, she is the Program Lead of the National DNA Program for Unidentified and Missing Persons at the Australian Federal Police.
+This unique joint appointment facilitates her valuable contribution to the research, development and application of forensic human identification techniques for missing persons investigations in Australia.

 Associate Professor Ward is an internationally recognised forensic human identification expert passionate about using an interdisciplinary forensic approach to identify unknown deceased persons, link them to known missing persons and provide answers to their families.
 She has held previous operational forensic roles with the NSW Forensic and Analytical Science Service and NSW Police Force, and academic forensic roles with the Canberra Institute of Technology and University of Canberra.